Skip to content

 O = T.circumcenter(label="O", label_dir="S", color="green")

-Line(H, O, color="purple", style="dashed")
+euler = line(H, O, color="purple", style="dashed")

 Generate output with the CLI:

-geolet generate euler.py -o output/ -f pdf
+geolet generate quick_example.py -o output/ -f svg

 Features